 Lecture Programs

 The Gruber Distinguished Lecture in Global Justice and the Gruber Distinguished Lecture in Women’s Rights are signature lectures featuring speakers whose exceptional achievements have served the causes of global justice and women’s rights.
-Lynsey Addario, a photojournalist who has covered conflict zones around the globe, delivered the 2023 Gruber Distinguished Lecture in Global Justice, titled “Of Love and War.”
-Sara Nelson, international president of the Association of Flight Attendants-CWA, AFL-CIO, delivered the 2022 Gruber Distinguished Lecture in Women’s Rights, titled “Women and Unions: Solidarity Is a Force Stronger than Gravity.”
+Hossam Bahgat, founder of the Egyptian Initiative for Personal Rights and a globally renowned human rights activist, delivered the 2023 Gruber Distinguished Lecture in Global Justice.
+Alicia Garza, principal at Black Futures Lab and co-founder of the Black Lives Matter international movement, delivered the 2024 Gruber Distinguished Lecture in Women’s Rights.

 The Judge Ralph K. Winter Lectureship on Corporate Law and Governance supports lectures on corporate law and governance and related topics.
-Lawrence H. Summers, the Charles W. Eliot University Professor and Professor Emeritus of Harvard University, delivered the 2022–2023 Judge Ralph K. Winter Lecture on Corporate Law and Governance, titled “Inflation Risks for America and the Global Economy.”
+Jason Furman, Aetna Professor of the Practice of Economic Policy jointly at Harvard Kennedy School and the Department of Economics at Harvard University, delivered 2023–2024 Judge Ralph K. Winter Lecture, titled “Clear Thinking About Economic Policy: Overcoming the Liberal and Conservative Vices.”

 Other named lecture and fellowship programs at Yale Law School include the following: